Tide strikes again

 The Amazon Alexa Ad topped USA Today’s annual Super Bowl Ad Meter, but yours truly found it unexciting – however, it wasn’t among one of the worst.
 And the M&M spot would have been better if the Red M&M turned into Wil Wheaton – and then get smacked all over the place.

 Here are the top ten best and the top ten worst.
 Promos, movie trailers, and the one featuring a black screen do not count.
-Keep in mind some of these videos on this page may not be available later on.
+Keep in mind some of the videos on this page may soon be unavailable.

 1. Toyota, Good Odds.
 The first commercial to air during the Super Bowl was also the best.
 Featuring Olympic Gold Medal Winner Lauren Woostencroft This proves anything can be possible it you work hard at achieving your goal – despite the circumstances.